raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 ### Retry Delay TLV used as a Primary TLV

-When sent in a DSO request message, from server to client, the Retry Delay TLV is used as a Primary TLV.
-It is used by a server to instruct a client to close the DSO Session and underlying connection, and not to reconnect for the indicated time interval.
+When sent from server to client, the
+Retry Delay TLV is used as the Primary TLV in an unacknowledged message.
+It is used by a server
+to instruct a client to close the DSO Session and underlying connection, and not to reconnect for the indicated time interval.